AuDigitalHealth/ci-fhir-stu3/pages/SharedHealthSummary/_includes/condition-summary-1-intro.md

 * clinicalStatus will be ‘active’.

-* a ‘refuted’ condition should be represented with an appropriate negation code and a verificationStatus of ‘unconfirmed’ or ‘confirmed’ depending on the level of certainty.
+* A ‘refuted’ condition should be represented with an appropriate negation code and a verificationStatus of ‘unconfirmed’ or ‘confirmed’ depending on the level of certainty.

-* a 'refuted' condition should be represented with an appropriate negation code and a clinicalStatus of 'inactive'.
+* A 'refuted' condition should be represented with an appropriate negation code and a clinicalStatus of 'inactive'.

 This profile is referenced by [Shared Health Summary](StructureDefinition-composition-shs-1.html).